 It's easy to get overwhelmed with so many bills to pay but the good news is that with changed spending habits and re-prioritizing your finances you can pay your debt off and have peace of mind.

-Below are steps that will hopefully assist you on your journey to becoming debt free.
+Below are steps that will hopefully assist you on your journey to becoming debt-free.

-1. Get radical about your debt
+1. Get radical about paying off your debt

 Make a mental commitment to get rid of your debt as soon as you possibly can, think of it as a "critical" matter - you need it out of your life fast and under no circumstance should you apply for any new credit cards.

-It’s all about working on your mindset and you can do this by surrounding yourself with people and things that will keep you focused and motivated, even on the difficult days.
-Read books, watch videos (there’s are a ton of great ones on YouTube), listen to podcasts etc -your goal is to keep your head in the game.
+It's all about working on your mindset and you can do this by surrounding yourself with people and things that will keep you focused and motivated, even on the difficult days.
+Read books, watch videos (there's are a ton of great ones on YouTube), listen to podcasts, etc -your goal is to keep your head in the game.

-2. Write it all down
+2. Write everything you owe down

 Visual representation of your debt is the most important step.
 This will give you an overview of all your debt in one place.
-Gather all your credit card statements, overdraft and loan statements etc and write down the amount you owe for each one of these items along with their associated interest rate.
+Gather all your credit card statements, overdraft and loan statements, etc and write down the amount you owe for each one of these items along with their associated interest rate.
 At this point its also important to differentiate between good debt and bad debt.

 An example of good debt is a mortgage.
 A home is an asset that could potentially appreciate in value over the long term despite the ups and downs of the real estate market.
 At the very least, if you pay off your mortgage, you'll end up owning your home outright.